Gregwar/gregwar.github.io/_posts/2021-12-06-humanoid-gravity-torques.markdown

 \end{bmatrix}
 $$

-Where $$0_6$$ is the dimension-$$6$$ vector of null torques in the floating base.
+Where $$0_6$$ is the dimension-$$6$$ vector of zero torques in the floating base.
 Subject to gravity, the only way to balance this equation is to include some acceleration on the floating base: the robot is "falling" and there is no way to prevent that because our current model doesn't includes contact forces.

 # Contact forces

-Contact forces act on the robot through the transpose of the Jacobian of contact frame.
+Contact forces act on the robot through the transpose of the contact frame Jacobian.
 For more information see [Modern Robotics, chapter 5.2](http://hades.mech.northwestern.edu/images/7/7f/MR.pdf).

 Those additional terms can be added to equation $$(1)$$, which is now: